williamroocha/Libft/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
-This project is licensed under [MIT](https://choosealicense.com/licenses/mit/).
+This project is licensed under the terms of the [MIT license](https://opensource.org/license/mit/)